dotnet/runtime/src/tools/illink/docs/custom-steps.md

-# Authoring Custom ILLinker Steps
+# Authoring Custom IL linker Steps

-The ILLinker behaviour can be altered not only using existing options but also by adding custom steps to the processing pipeline.
+The IL linker behaviour can be altered not only using existing options but also by adding custom steps to the processing pipeline.
 This advanced technique is not necessary for most scenarious but can be used by additional framework or SDKs which need very custom behaviour or have other special needs for the processing.